-The Gallatin Valley Interfaith Agency (GVIA) decided there had been inaction too long and decided to do something about homelessness.
-Shelly Wickstrom, then pastor at Christ the King Lutheran Church, said a community she lived in previously had an interfaith hospitality program where homeless families reside in churches, volunteers provide meals, and professionals provide case management to help families regain their independence.
+The Gallatin Valley Interfaith Agency (GVIA) decided there had been inaction for too long and decided to do something about homelessness.
+Shelly Wickstrom, then pastor at Christ the King Lutheran Church, said a community she lived in previously had an interfaith hospitality program where families experiencing homelessness resided in churches, volunteers provided meals, and professionals provided case management to help families regain their independence.
 The model had been proven effective and there was a national program that would provide technical assistance to get the program up and running.

 A team of interested persons formed a committee and in 2005 became the founding board of Family Promise of Gallatin Valley.
 The founding board consisted of Roxanne Klingensmith, President (Deacon at St. James Episcopal Church); Shelly Wickstrom, Vice President (Pastor at Christ the King Lutheran Church); Sally Loble, Treasurer (Retired Accountant); Brett Fagan, Secretary (Gallatin Community Clinic social worker); Cindy Pipinich (Licensed Counselor and Minister at Hope Lutheran Church); Mike Brown (Nonprofit Management/Bozeman United Methodist Church) and Jerry Meek (Marketing Professional).